It’s hard to believe it has come to this, but childhood is no longer synonymous with outdoor play.

 For children’s sake, parents need to be sure they play outdoors at least some of the time.

-Leave No Child Inside is the name of a nationwide movement aiming to do just that, but parental encouragement is still the best way to reconnect kids with nature.
+If fact, Leave No Child Inside was the name of a nationwide movement that aimed to do just that, but parental encouragement is still the best way to reconnect kids with nature.

 It’s an easy way to make a positive difference in children’s development in so many areas.
 Just send them outside in a safe area to play.
 They’ll figure out what to do.